Matara Travel Information

-A 10% service charge is added to most restaurant and hotel bills.
-Tipping is a customary way to show appreciation for almost all services and small amounts are sufficient, otherwise 10% of the amount due is standard.
+A 10 percent service charge is added to most restaurant and hotel bills.
+Tipping is a customary way to show appreciation for almost all services and small amounts are sufficient, otherwise 10 percent of the amount due is standard.
 There is no need to tip taxi drivers.

-There is a risk of terrorism in the country, and although foreigners have not been the targets of previous attacks, there is a risk of being caught up in incidents.
-The Liberation Tigers of Tamil Eelam (LTTE) suffered a defeat by the Sri Lankan government in 2009, however there is still the possibility of scattered attacks.
+The vast majority of trips to Sri Lanka are trouble free.
+However, there is some risk of terrorism in Sri Lanka, and although foreigners have not been the targets of previous attacks, there is a risk of being caught up in incidents.
+The Liberation Tigers of Tamil Eelam (LTTE) suffered a defeat by the Sri Lankan government in 2009, but there have been scattered attacks since then.
 Visitors should keep themselves informed of developments and remain vigilant.

-Photography near government or military buildings is prohibited.
+Photography near government or military buildings is prohibited in Sri Lanka.
 Homosexuality is illegal.
 Topless sunbathing is not allowed, and visitors, particularly women, should cover up when entering Buddhist sites.
 It is considered offensive to pose for photographs in front of a Buddha statue.
 Smoking and drinking in public are forbidden.
 Honour, or personal dignity, is extremely important to Sri Lankans and causing an individual to 'lose face' by public criticism or anger should be avoided.

-In Sri Lanka, due to a warm climate, the dress etiquette may vary according to various sectors of business.
-In the more formal sectors, men will be required to wear lightweight suits, but a more casual approach is acceptable during the warmer months depending on regulation.
-Appointments are to be made in advance and business cards to be swapped upon first engagements.
+In Sri Lanka, due to the warm climate, the dress etiquette may vary according to various sectors of business.
+In the more formal sectors, men will be expected to wear lightweight suits, but a more casual approach is acceptable during the warmer months depending on regulation.
+Appointments are to be made in advance and business cards to be swapped upon first meeting.
 It is considered rude to be late for meetings.
 Business hours are generally 9am to 5pm Monday to Friday with an hour taken at lunch.

 The international country dialling code for Sri Lanka is +94.
 The outgoing code is 00, followed by the relevant country code (e.g. 0044 for the United Kingdom).
 City or area codes are in use, e.g. (0)11 for Central Colombo.
 International direct dial facilities are available in Colombo and other major cities.
 Mobile phone operators provide GSM 900/1800 frequency networks with coverage across all the main parts of the island.
 Internet cafes are available in the main towns and resorts.